YuerongZhang/Gentrification_London/README.md

 In the case of London, 3025 LSOAs are identified as the moderate- to high-income households, and 1810 LSOAs are identified as the low-income households.

 2. Vulnerable in 2011
-Housing affordability indicates if housing price increasing rate is below median speed
+Housing affordability indicates if housing prices are increasing at a lower rate is belowthan the median speed

 ```diff
 -lsoa_attr$if_affor <-ifelse(lsoa_attr$pr_m_2011<=median(sort (lsoa_attr$pr_m_2011, decreasing=FALSE)), 1,0)
 ```
-and (any 2 of 3)
+and (any 2 of the following 3:)
 % higher education < London median
 % renters > London median
 % non-white > London median